-Preparing your network environment and successfully completing the Acoustic™ Experience Analytics (Tealeaf) upgrade must proceed in a specific sequence.
-The exact steps depend on how you deploy Experience Analytics.
+Preparing your network environment and successfully completing the Acoustic™ Tealeaf upgrade must proceed in a specific sequence.
+The exact steps depend on how you deploy Tealeaf.

 To minimize downtime and data loss, the best upgrade approach is to suspend the processing components and allow data to spool to disk while the Data Collector collects any unaggregated statistical data.
 You can then upgrade the system.
 When you restart, the Data Collector attempts to work off the spooled data until it catches up.